Code Generator Configuration

 Database Table Configuration (strategy)

-The database table configuration is used to specify which tables to generate code for or exclude.
-Through strategy configuration, you can flexibly control the scope of code generation.
+The database table configuration specifies which tables to generate code for or which tables to exclude.
+Using strategy configuration, you can flexibly control the scope of code generation.

 Example Configuration:

-Package configuration is used to specify the package path for generated code.
+Package name configuration is used to specify the package path for the generated code.
 By configuring the package names, you can ensure the generated code is placed in the correct directory structure.

 Example Configuration: